Playground Tips for Parents of Toddlers with Hearing Loss

 "So, are you starting to look into preschools for your daughter?"

 It's hard for us to talk about preschool without mentioning special education.
-Some families live near great LSL-focused preschools.
+Some families live near great listening and spoken language-focused preschools.
 Their evaluation and application process is different from mainstream preschools, per state rules.
 Some parents of deaf children choose mainstream preschools.
 They may be thinking about how to arrange accommodations, such as Teachers of the Deaf and Speech Therapy services, with their child's mainstream school.

 "What's that thing around your neck?"